More record-smashing heat forecast as Canada, US northwest bake

+- The scorching heat has been blamed on a high-pressure ridge trapping warm air in the region.

-OTTAWA: Canada was bracing Monday for its highest ever temperature as the country’s west and swathes of the United States baked in an unprecedented heat wave, forcing schools and Covid-19 vaccination clinics to close and the postponement of an Olympic athletics qualifying event.
+OTTAWA: Schools and Covid-19 vaccination centers closed Monday while community cooling centers opened as western Canada and parts of the western United States baked in an unprecedented heat wave that saw several temperature records broken.

-The village of Lytton in British Columbia has already broken the record for Canada’s all-time high, with a temperature of 46.6 degrees Celsius (116 Fahrenheit) on Sunday.
+Lytton in British Columbia broke the record for Canada's all-time high Monday, with a temperature of 117 degrees Fahrenheit (47.5 degrees Celsius), just one day after the village set the previous record at 116 degrees.

-Temperatures have soared well above seasonal averages from the US state of Oregon to Canada’s Arctic territories, with forecasters warning of worse to come.
+Temperatures in the large Pacific Northwest US cities of Portland, Oregon and Seattle, Washington reached levels not seen since record-keeping began in the 1940s: 115 degrees in Portland and 108 in Seattle, according to the US's National Weather Service.

 "We are the second coldest country in the world and the snowiest," he said.
 "We often see cold snaps and blizzards but not often do we talk about hot weather like this."